ru-corporate/boo/README.md

 #### User

 - CSV files are quite big, start with year 2012 to experiment.
 - Use link above for Google Colab to run package remotely.
+It runs fairly quickly.
 - Use `read_dataframe(year)` to read canonic CSV file.
+- Several filters and utility functions are avilable from `boo.dataframe.filter` and `boo.dataframe.util`.

 #### Developper